 The herders protect our border areas even more than the armed personnel.
 There is a risk of herders from the north encroaching our territory and pastureland when the number of our yak herders decreases.
 I would say that when it comes to border security, highlanders are more critical than security personnel in the border area.
 We should focus on keeping them with their community along the borders.

 The road to Laya should not be stopped for any reason.
 I want to share that there is no compromisation in border security with road construction.
 Should the road to Laya be a concern, we should equally be concerned and challenged by road in Shana, Paro.

 It takes only six hours to reach Phari (Tibet), a Chinese autonomous region from Shana, Paro.
 Phari in Tibet is the nearest border town to Paro border.
 However, it takes three days journey from Laya till Phari, Rham, and Neyro to reach the nearest border town in the north.

-There are a lot we can win from the road to Laya and the people of Laya have high expectations from the government of the day to expedite the remaining 4th phase of 10.60 km road construction from Tongshodra till Gewog centre without much delay.
+There are a lot we can win from the road to Laya, and the people of Laya have high expectations from the Government of the day to expedite the remaining 4th phase of 10.60 km road construction from Tongshodra till Gewog centre without much delay.

-The road to Laya was one of the major pledges of the current Government and should consider as the top priority.
+The road to Laya was one of the significant pledges of the current Government and should consider as the top priority.
 Although the preliminary survey has been carried out recently, more needs to be done to complete the remaining 30% of the road to Laya.